material-components/material-components-web/packages/mdc-chips/README.md

 The MDC Chips module is comprised of two JavaScript classes:
 * `MDCChip` defines the behavior of a single chip
-* `MDCChipSet` defines the behavior of a chip within a specific set.
+* `MDCChipSet` defines the behavior of chips within a specific set.
 For example, chips in an entry chip set behave differently from those in a filter chip set.

 To use the `MDCChip` and `MDCChipSet` classes, [import](../../docs/importing-js.md) both classes from `@material/chips`.